 Then there are another group of people who are thrilled by the crash (probably been waiting for it since 2016 and have huge war-chests).

 My original game plan at the start of the year is to use my excess cash (leftover from my salary) to purchase Hong Kong centric stocks.
 While not really touching my war chest.
 The proportion of stocks to war-chest then was around 30% to 70%.

-Back then, I felt that the Sg REITs is not undervalued (given the run-up in 2019).
+Back then, I felt that the Sg REITs as a group was not undervalued (given the run-up in 2019).
 And I mentioned that I probably won’t be taking a stake in it unless it is for diversification.
 On the other hand, there are still values to be found in the HKEX and some local dividend stocks are looking not overvalued.